-Fort Lauderdale DUI Defense Motions Attorney
+Fort Lauderdale DUI Defense Motions Attorneys

 In driving under the influence (DUI) cases, motions are often filed regarding certain aspects of the case.
 DUI defense motions ask a judge to take certain actions, or make decisions on certain elements of the case.
 If you are successful with a DUI defense motion, it can help get your charges reduced, or even dismissed, without taking the risk of going to trial and letting a jury decide.
 If you have been charged with driving under the influence, below are some of the most common motions our Fort Lauderdale DUI defense motions attorney may file.

 Motions to suppress are used any time your constitutional rights are violated.
 Law enforcement officers commonly fail to comply with the law and proper protocols, which can result in them obtaining evidence unlawfully.
 After a criminal defense attorney files a motion to suppress, a hearing will be held.
 If the judge determines the evidence was obtained illegally, they will deem it inadmissible and it cannot be used against you.

 A motion to dismiss will result in your case being dismissed and your charges being completely dropped.
 However, this option is only available in limited situations.
 The main reason to file a motion to dismiss is that the prosecution cannot make a prima facie case.
 This means that even if the prosecutor’s arguments are true, they still do not indicate that the accused committed a crime.
 Other reasons to file a motion to dismiss include double jeopardy, immunity for the defendant, lack of a speedy trial, or misconduct by the prosecution or the police.